ramindersinghusd/aai-521-in3-final-project/README.md

 - Visualize landmarks on images
 - Extremely fast (30+ FPS on CPU)

+Details: This phase leverages Google MediaPipe Hands, a state-of-the-art hand detection framework that identifies 21 key hand landmarks including the wrist, palm points, and finger joint positions with high precision and speed.
+MediaPipe processes each image to extract the hand skeleton, capturing critical anatomical points that represent hand structure and pose.
+The approach is exceptionally fast, achieving 30+ FPS on CPU without requiring extensive computational resources, making it ideal for real-time applications.
+Each landmark is normalized to scale and position invariance, ensuring robust detection across diverse hand sizes, orientations, and distances from the camera.
+These extracted landmarks form the foundation for subsequent feature engineering, providing a rich representation of hand geometry that can be used to distinguish between different gestures.

 ### Phase 3: Feature Engineering
 - Compute landmark coordinates - 21 normalized
 - Calculate distances between landmarks